GeoscienceAustralia/tcrm/docs/scenarios.rst

 motion of the cyclone and the (uniform) surface friction.
-For a complete and accurate representation of the winds from an actual tropical cyclone, the simulated winds from TCRM should be combined with observed maximum wind speeds in the vicinity of the cyclone.
+For a complete and accurate representation of the winds from an actual tropical cyclone, the simulated winds from TCRM should be combined with observed maximum wind speeds in the vicinity of the cyclone using spatial interpolation methods (e.g. kriging).

 .. _scenariosetup:
 Setting up a scenario